kanutocd/whodunit-chronicles/README.md

-# whodunit-chronicles
+# Whodunit-Chronicles

-WHODUNIT-CHRONICLES - THE COMPLETE HISTORICAL RECORD OF YOUR DATA of Whodunit Did What
+Whodunit-Chronicles - The complete historical record of `Whodunit` Did What Data